 Associate's Degree in Technical Writing

 Common associate's degrees offered in technical writing are the Associate in Arts in Technical Writing degree and the Associate in Arts in Technical Communication degree.
-Program courses help students in improving their writing abilities, composing guides and instructions booklets and discovering writing procedures in technical areas.
+Program courses help students improve their writing abilities by having them compose guides and instructions booklets and other technical writing projects.
 Associate's degree programs with emphasis in technical writing provide a foundation for those interested in pursuing a career as a freelancer or in-house technical writer.
+Class topics include:

 - Communication essentials